dhoridho/Thesis-Odoo-Project-After-Sales-Service-Module/README.md

 ## 📋 Overview

-This project is a comprehensive After-Sales Service Management Module developed for Odoo as part of a thesis project.
+This project is a comprehensive After-Sales Service Management Module developed with Odoo as part of a thesis project.
 The module extends Odoo's core functionality to provide robust after-sales service management capabilities, including service requests, warranty tracking, repair management, and customer support workflows.

 1. [🎯 Project Objectives](#-project-objectives)
 2. [✨ Features](#-features)